This Term

 English

 This half term Year 3/4 will begin the term with a story-based unit.
-The children will be looking at an adaptation of an extract from Narnia: The Lion, The Witch and The Wardrobe.
-The children will focus on different grammatical skills including clauses and apostrophes as well as developing their descriptive writing with fronted adverbials and expanded noun phrases.
-The next unit will be a non-fiction text in which the children will produce an explanation of how to take care of your teeth which will link to our life curriculum unit as well as using prior learning from Science.
-The children will be developing their use of technical vocabulary to ensure they are explaining the processes and the reasons.
-We will then return to a story-based unit focussing on a historical setting.
-The children will learn the story of Hamelin and the Pied Piper.
+The children will be looking at a story in an imaginary world called The Hidden Kingdom of Coral deep.
+The children will focus on developing their vocabulary when writing descriptions with expanded noun phrases and perfecting their punctuation skills.
+The next unit will be a non-fiction text in which the children will produce an information text including headings, subheadings and pictures with captions.
+The children will use the original text about Whale Sharks to support their understanding of the structure using paragraphs.
+We will then return to a story-based unit focussing on a dilemma.
+The children will learn the story of The King of the Fishes.
 The children will spend time making changes to the story and creating their own plot, using a similar structure to the original text.
-Our final English unit will be a poetry unit based on the Tudors which will have a link to our history unit about Temple Newsam.
-The children will use their knowledge of Temple Newsam to create a 3-verse rhyming poem.
+Our final English unit will be a poetry unit using the poem 10 Things Found in a Wizards Pocket.
+The children will use their learning of expanded noun phrases to create their own poem about what could be found in Santa’s pocket.

 Maths